 Register for FYE Seminars

-- Intro to Dental Professions - This course will give the student an introduction to the dental professions and careers.
-Exploration of dental hygiene practice and an overview of the USD Dental Hygiene curriculum and degree framework will be included.
+- Introduction to the Dental Professions: This course will give you an introduction to the dental professions and careers.
+Exploration of dental hygiene practice and an overview of the USD dental hygiene curriculum and degree framework will be included.

-- World of Art - Art majors are introduced to the art world through lectures from art professionals, demonstrations and visiting artists.
-Must be an Art major to enroll.
+- Art Seminar: Students interested in art are introduced to the art world through lectures from art professionals, demonstrations and visiting artists.

-- Information, Skills and Career Pathways to the Helping Professions - This course introduces the helping professions and the interpersonal skills required within them.
-An eclectic group of professionals will provide insight into the field, guide career exploration, and aid in the development of basics such as relationship building, active listening, constructing feedback, problem solving, and conflict resolution.
+- Information, Skills and Career Pathways to the Helping Professions: This course introduces the helping professions, including psychology, social work, addiction studies, and health sciences, and the interpersonal skills required within them.
+An eclectic group of professionals will provide insight into the field, guide career exploration and aid in the development of basics such as relationship building, active listening, constructing feedback, problem solving, and conflict resolution.

-- Reading for Success - Designed for students with an ACT Reading Score of 16 or below - When starting college, many students feel overwhelmed by the amount of reading they are expected to do, and some stay that way throughout their college career.
-This course will provide students with specific strategies they can use to improve their reading skills.
+- FYE Seminar: Reading: Designed for students with an ACT reading score of 16 or below.
+Many students in college feel overwhelmed bythe amount of reading they have to do, particularly if reading is something they struggled with in middle and high school.
+Research shows you can improve your reading skills at any age and this course is designed to do just that.
+This course will provide students with specific strategies they can use to read more efficiently and effectively.
 Through individual and small-group work, students will gain essential reading skills necessary for college success.
 Readings will be taken from both academic and popular fiction sources.